Wayne Carter is NBC 5's Education Reporter.

 E-mail Wayne | Follow Wayne on Twitter | Like Wayne on Facebook | Find Wayne on Instagram

 Wayne brings more than 20 years of journalism experience to NBC 5.
-He’s anchored and reported the news at TV stations all across the country, specializing in consumer, investigative, and education coverage.
-He is winner of various journalism awards, including multiple Emmy's for his education coverage and was honored as Texas' Education Reporter of the Year for his coverage of schools during the pandemic.
+He’s anchored and reported the news at TV stations nationwide, specializing in consumer, investigative, and education coverage.
+He is the winner of various journalism awards, including multiple Emmys for his education coverage and was honored as Texas' Education Reporter of the Year for his coverage of schools during the pandemic.

 Chances are if you see him outside of work, he's with his family, who volunteers around the community.
-Wayne often talks about about his two school aged daughters with pride.
+Wayne often talks about his two school-aged daughters with pride.

 Wayne’s hoping you will "Brag About Your School" or let him know about academic success or concerns in your classroom.
 Click here to email and tell us why Wayne should visit your campus.